Cannabis in Shakopee, Minnesota — Dispensaries, Laws & Resources

 Cannabis Laws in Shakopee

-Shakopee follows Minnesota state cannabis law with no additional local restrictions as of March 2026.
+Cannabis possession and use rules in Shakopee are set by Minnesota state law — cities cannot override them.
 Adults 21 and older may purchase and possess up to 2 ounces of cannabis flower in public and up to 2 pounds at home.
 Consumption is permitted in private residences only — not in parks, sidewalks, vehicles, or multi-unit building common areas.

 Growing Cannabis at Home in Shakopee